thakurtanya/kontikilabsDevelopers/doc/source/index.rst

 Understanding Alter NLU Console
 ===============================

-The main focus of the Alter NLU Console is to get rid of all the struggles involved in building stable and good-quality training dataset.
+The main focus of the Alter NLU Console is to get rid of the struggles involved in building a stable and good-quality training dataset.
 To achieve the same, it is segregated into 3 parts:

 .. toctree::
    :maxdepth: 3